 To gain an insight into the how the technology behind the tiles work, please read the section on Hardware and Software and then how to use the ScratchX extension to control the tile.
 Its really useful to have an example tile to play with, so before starting a large project, first build a tile to have an understanding of the possibilities and first hand experience of what is involved.

 Note:- the wiring on tiles to the microcontroller can be done in a variety of different ways.
-Our examples below use pre-wired LEDs with resistors already included, and jelly crimps to simplify the wiring.
+Our examples below use pre-wired LEDs with resistors already included, and terminal connector blocks.

 Find a suitable box to act as the base of a tile.
 My examples use folding cardboard mailing boxes, suitable for a book.
 They are cheap to purchase and have sufficient depth to store the electronics, alternatives would be cardboard shoeboxes, or other box containers.
 Think about what is best for the application you are creating.

 Design a simple scene, and then plan how to illustrate it with coloured LEDs.
 Keep it simple, don’t use too many LEDs; less than 6 to begin with.
 Every LED introduces 2 wires that need to be connected, and the wiring can quickly get complicated.
 Think about how to group LEDs together.
-The current version of TileNet gives control over 5 pins, three digital pins (on/off) and 2 pwm pins (dimmable).
 All LEDs connected to the same pin will have the same behaviour.
 LEDs that operate together (connected to a single pin) should all be wired in parallel.
 This means they will all be equally bright when switched on.

 Decorate the tile lid based on your earlier design.
 Felt works well, as does coloured paper and pens to create the design.
 If you use any wet materials, its essential that you allow sufficient time for them to completely dry, also avoid using conductive materials like tin foil.
 Should any bare wires accidentally touch there is the possibility of creating short circuits and creating a fire hazard.